What services are available?

 Outside of school or college

-Visit a YC Hertfordshire access point for careers advice.
+Visit a Services for Young People access point for careers advice.
 Someone will be there who can help you to work out steps into employment.
 Find your local Young People's Centre offering 1-to-1 advice and support - and be sure to check the opening times, as each access point has different opening hours.

 Careers advice if you have an EHCP

 They work with young people from the age of 14, and are involved in the Year 9 EHCP Review and will provide a Preparing for Adulthood Transition Plan.
 If you want your young person to have a Personal Adviser, the school or college must refer for you.